-Brazil has appeared at the Epcot International Food & Wine Festival since the beginning of the event in 1996.
-This year’s 2019 Epcot International Food & Wine Festival takes place August 29 – November 23, 2019.
+Brazil has appeared at the EPCOT International Food & Wine Festival since the beginning of the event in 1996, and will join the lineup in 2021 beginning October 1st.
+This year’s 2021 EPCOT International Food & Wine Festival takes place July 15 – November 20, 2021.

-Menu for the Brazil Marketplace, Epcot International Food & Wine Festival
+Menu for the Brazil Marketplace at the EPCOT International Food & Wine Festival

-Moqueca: Brazilian Seafood Stew featuring Scallops, Shrimp and White Fish with Coconut-lime Sauce and Steamed Rice – $5.25
+Moqueca: Brazilian Seafood Stew featuring Scallops, Shrimp and White Fish with Coconut-lime Sauce and Steamed Rice (Gluten/Wheat Friendly) – $

-Crispy Pork Belly with Black Beans, Tomato and Onions (GF) – $6.00
+Crispy Pork Belly with Black Beans, Tomato and Onions (Gluten/Wheat Friendly) – $

 *Price per bottle is an average price of the spirit at your local liquor store.

-Photos of Menu Items for the Brazil Marketplace, Epcot International Food & Wine Festival
+Photos of Menu Items for the Brazil Marketplace at the EPCOT International Food & Wine Festival

 We quite enjoyed this dish.
 There’s scallops, shrimp, and a few chunks of white fish in the coconut-lime sauce put on top a bed of white rice.
 In terms of portion versus price this one is an absolute winner on that and taste.
 The seafood is well cooked and everything works together in the creamy sauce.
 Recommended!